manuscript incubator for poets

 you are a poet. you are ready

-I’ve designed this ten-week course to provide you with structure, creative community, and accountability during the demanding & exciting process of creating a chapbook manuscript (10-30 pp) or portfolio, whether you wish to submit your work for publication, apply to graduate school, or learn how books are built while tending to your own poems.
+I’ve designed this ten-week course to provide you with structure, creative community, and accountability during the demanding & exciting process of creating a chapbook manuscript (10-30 poems) or portfolio, whether you wish to submit your work for publication, apply to graduate school, or learn how books are built while tending to your own poems. we will also talk about traditional versus self-publishing pathways.

 we’ll identify your best poems, & those yet to be written, & consider how to assemble them into something that is greater than the sum of its parts.

-I’ll address your specific questions and concerns during live video workshops & in private monthly tutorials.
+I’ll address your specific questions and concerns during live video workshops & in 1×1 conferences.

-with the support of helpful essays, writing exercises & the examination of how other books of poems are constructed, we’ll achieve a clearer understanding of what’s possible with your poems, even if they are still in progress.
+with the support of helpful essays, writing exercises & conversations about how other books of poems are constructed, we’ll achieve a clearer understanding of what’s possible with your poems, and how they can become a collection.

 gather your poems. allow me to help you see the ones that have the most potential for a manuscript.